geoabi/beautiful-jekyll/aboutme.md

 subtitle: Brief description of myself
 ---

 My name is Geovany A. Ramirez.
-I'm a postdoc at [New Mexico State University](http://jornada.nmsu.edu/) and [Microsoft Research](https://www.microsoft.com/en-us/research/).
+I'm a research assistant professor at [New Mexico State University](http://jornada.nmsu.edu/) and a visiting researcher at [Microsoft Research](https://www.microsoft.com/en-us/research/).

 ### Education